-Professor, Software Management, Silicon Valley
+Professor, Software Management Practice, Silicon Valley

 Office: Carnegie Mellon University Silicon Valley Building 23 (MS-11)

+Prior to starting IDE, Tony was a Professor at UC San Francisco and a Lecturer in the computer science division at UC Berkeley.
 Dr. Wasserman earned his Ph.D. in computer sciences from the University of Wisconsin - Madison and his B.A. in mathematics and physics from UC Berkeley.